Import/Export load file specifications

 Load file format

-The Opticon load file is a page-level load file, with each line representing one image.
+The Opticon load file is a page-level load file in which each line represents one image.

 REL00001,REL01,D:\IMAGES\001\REL00001.TIF,Y,,,3